YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

 ----
 ## Part II.
 Fibrations from the Minimal Model Program

-The canonical fibrations of Part I are constructed from intrinsic invariants (pluricanonical systems, one-forms, rational curves).
-The minimal model program produces fibrations of a different origin: extremal contractions of fiber type.
-Running the MMP, every variety with $\kappa = -\infty$ (conjecturally) ends in a **Mori fiber space**, whose fibers are Fano; every variety with $0 \leq \kappa < \dim X$ carries (after passing to a minimal model) a **Calabi–Yau fibration**, its Iitaka fibration.
-This part studies these two classes of fibrations and the canonical bundle formula that governs them.

 [Note-II.1 Cone and Contraction Theorems: Fibrations as Outputs of the MMP]()